10 facts about the Colosseum!

 5) Free for all!
 At the Colosseum’s major events – often those organised and paid for by the emperors themselves – there was no entry fee.
 And free food was sometimes served, too.
 Bonus!
 Emperors would use this as a way to gain popularity and support from the public.

-6) The events at the Colosseum were seriously brutal, though – during certain games held by the emperors around 10,000 animals were killed in a single day.
+6) The event at the Colosseum were seriously brutal, though – during certain games held by the emperors around 10,000 animals were killed in a single day.

 7) The first games ever to be held were in 80 A.D, under Emperor Titus (the son of Vespasian), and they ran for 100 days straight.
 Games continued to be held for centuries to come – gladiatorial games until the fifth century and animal hunts until the 6th century.